acts-project/acts/docs/core/seeding.md

 find all measurements belonging to a single particle in this direction in order to reconstruct the track.
 This means, if no seed exists for a particle, this particle will not be reconstructed.
-On the other hand, finding too many seeds which either correspond to a particle for which another seed already exists or which do not correspond to a particle at all increases the time needed for tracking.
+On the other hand, finding too many seeds which either correspond to particles with already existing seeds or which do not correspond to particles at all increases the time needed for tracking.

 A good seeding algorithm, therefore, has the following properties: